ChrisTitusTech/website/content/posts/2023/creating-a-secure-system.md

 ## Browsers

 There isn't a web browser I'd recommend.
 I'm currently using Brave, but it could be better.
 All web browsers have their faults and most of them are running off the Google Chrome codebase.
-A recommended extention, Guard.io, can help make browsing a safer experience.
-It detects, bad urls, malcious extensions, email phishing, search hijackers, information leak monitoring, dangerous downloads, and harmful pop-ups.

-You can scan your browser for threats for free, by visiting <guard.io> and installing the extension and you'll get a 7-day free trial to the premium features such as real-time threat removal.
+Probably the best would be a private firefox you make yourself with this script: <https://github.com/simeononsecurity/FireFox-Privacy-Script>

 ## Password Managers